FragariaChemist/airline_safety/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project 4: Predicting Budget Airlines Based on NTSB Aviation Accident Database

+## Jupyter Notebook Table of Contents
+* 01_data_cleaning_eda_hh_kh -- Combination code of Holly and Kristina's data cleaning
+* 02_datacleaning_hh -- Holly's code of data cleaning
+* 03_spacy_nlp_processing_kh -- Spacy language processing and EDA code
+* 04_data_exploration_though_vis_kh --  Kristina's data exploration plots/graphs
+* 05_data_viz_hh -- Holly's data exploration plots/graphs
+* 06_modeling_hh -- Holly's modeling code
+* 07_logistic_regression_cvec_pda_kh -- Kristina's models with logistic regression and PDA
+* 08_trees_forests_bagging_boosting_kh -- Kristina's models with random forests, bagging, and boosting
 ## Background and Introduction
 ___

 The aviation industry is a critical sector in the economy as it facilitates travel, business, and military.
-Despite signigicant advancements in technology and safety, accidents still occur which result in injuries and fatalities.
+Despite significant advancements in technology and safety, accidents still occur which result in injuries and fatalities.

 "The latest safety report from IATA, the trade association of the world's airlines, states that in 2022 there were a total of 39 commercial aviation accidents in the world, with 158 on-board fatalities – equalling one accident every 0.83 million flights." - By Jacopo Prisco, CNN | Feb 10, 2024